Grow your brand

-Shield your art against abuse and IP theft
+Shield your work against IP abuse and fraud.

-Control and prove the number of copies to make your work truly scarce.
+Collectors fear fakes.
+Prove authenticity and provenance.
+Shield the number of copies to make your work truly scarce.

 A stronger signature